miker704/Strife/patches2.md

     - Removed raw app pulling open animation for opening server settings and used the appPullfunction instead to dry up code.
     - Created Error Boundary component to handle errors for channel settings modal.
     - Created Error Boundary loading screen which is the fall back component incase channel settings error out.
+    - Wrapped channel settings modal in a error boundary fall back to error boundary loading screen and wrapped channel settings modal with a suspense with a fallback with the spinning cube animation loading screen used in channel settings modal.

 ## Backend Changes